oeloeloel/forked/app/story.md

 The heading line begins with two hash symbols ##.

 Next is the text of the heading (The Day I Was Born).
 This will be shown at the top of the screen when the chunk is displayed.
-This text is optional and if it is left out, Forked will show the story title instead.

-Finally, there is the Chunk ID.
-This identifies the chunk so Forked knows how to find it.
-It begins with a hash # followed by a unique name, without any spaces.
-It is wrapped in curly brackets, also known as braces {}.

 ---
 [Next: Adding Text](#adding-text)